timmy-cde/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Implement healthcheck to Docker compose file
 Here I made healtchecks for the frontend and backend [commit 95e95c4](https://github.com/timmy-cde/aws-bootcamp-cruddur-2023/commit/95e95c4f4bdedcadbff93ffb3484e446b040dce3)

-For some reason, I am getting unhealty status for the backend, but adding these on the `backend-run.sh` did the trick to make it healty!
+For some reason, I am getting unhealty status for the backend, but adding these on the `backend-run.sh` did the trick to make it healty! [(commit 928c798)](https://github.com/timmy-cde/aws-bootcamp-cruddur-2023/commit/928c7984362a64fae8b2739d97727315e729eac7)
 ```sh
 apt-get update
 apt-get install -y gcc